Campus Box 1032

 About Todd Decker

-Prof. Decker has published three books on commercial popular music in the United States from the 1920s to the present (Broadway, Hollywood film and television, the recorded music industry, and jazz).
+Todd Decker has published three books on commercial popular music in the United States from the 1920s to the present (Broadway, Hollywood film and television, the recorded music industry, jazz before 1970).

 - Music Makes Me: Fred Astaire and Jazz (University of California Press, 2011) received the Best First Book Award from the Society for Cinema and Media Studies.
 Music Makes Me locates Fred Astaire’s film and television career in the histories of popular song and jazz and explores Astaire’s dances accompanied by African American musicians in the segregated world of the film musical.

-- Show Boat: Performing Race in an American Musical (Oxford University Press, 2013) uses extensive archival research to consider how performers—both black and white—shaped this landmark work in its original 1927 Broadway version and in subsequent versions produced in New York, London, and Hollywood.
+- Show Boat: Performing Race in an American Musical (Oxford University Press, 2013) was recognized as an Honorable Mention for the Woody Guthrie Award for Outstanding Book on Popular Music by the International Association for the Study of Popular Music–US.
+The book uses extensive archival research to consider how performers—both black and white—shaped this landmark work in its original 1927 Broadway version and in subsequent versions produced in New York, London, and Hollywood.

-- Who Should Sing “Ol’ Man River”?: The Lives of an American Song (Oxford University Press, forthcoming 2014) traces the performance history of this very well-known song across eight decades and a wide array of genres—jazz to rock, opera to gospel, doo wop to reggae—with an ear to how the history of race relations in the U.S. has played out in the realm of popular music.
+- Who Should Sing “Ol’ Man River”?: The Lives of an American Song (Oxford University Press, 2015) traces the performance history of this very well-known song across eight decades and a wide array of genres—jazz to rock, opera to gospel, doo wop to reggae—with an ear to how the history of race relations in the US has played out in the realm of popular music.

 Prof. Decker received his Ph.D. in historical musicology at the University of Michigan in 2007 and was selected for an Alvin H. Johnson AMS 50 Fellowship by the American Musicological Society in 2006-07.
-He joined the faculty of Washington University in fall 2007—after a one-year visiting professor position at UCLA—and teaches courses on twentieth-century American popular music, film music, and eighteenth-century European art music.
-He has given numerous scholarly presentations nationally and internationally, including at the Library of Congress, the University of Texas at Austin, and Northwestern University.
+He joined the faculty of Washington University in fall 2007—after a one-year visiting position at UCLA—and teaches courses on twentieth-century American popular music, film music, and eighteenth-century European art music.

 Outside his work on American music, Prof. Decker has published articles on eighteenth-century keyboard composer Domenico Scarlatti and holds a Master of Music in harpsichord performance from the San Francisco Conservatory of Music.
 He has many years of experience performing on harpsichord, piano, and organ, as well as conducting, directing, choreographing, and performing musical theatre.
 He frequently accompanies his wife, soprano Kelly Daniel-Decker, in cabaret shows of classic American popular songs.